rism-digital/muscat-guidelines/default/en/place_970.md

 Enter the country in which the place is located.

 #### District (970 $b)
-Enter the administrative district(s) appropriate to the place in question, such as county, region, state, provence, prefecture, etc.
+Enter the administrative district(s) appropriate to the place in question, such as county, region, state, province, prefecture, etc.